 Then for the whole afternoon, I’m focussed again.
 I’m doing deep work, like writing in-depth blog posts, improving the onboarding process for new leads or creating my next course.

 Turning off email, social and web stats has been a tremendous boon to my focus and creativity.

 I didn’t stop there though.

 I deleted all social media apps off my phone (except for Instagram, which is for fun, where I follow cycling, running and climbing accounts.
 I have notifications turned off of course.).

 Now, I’m always in the moment with my kids and not ruining my sleep by checking in just before bed.

 Perhaps we should all follow the example of Neal Stephenson, one of my favorite authors, from time-to-time:

 “Persons who wish to interfere with my concentration are politely requested not to do so, and warned that I do not answer email…”

 I’m doing less, but what I am doing, I’m doing better.

-I’m currently working on a new course called Data Analysis with Google Sheets, and it’ll teach you how to think critically about your data and use it strategically to answer questions.
+I recently launched a new course called Data Analysis with Google Sheets.
+It’ll teach you how to think critically about your data and use it strategically to answer questions.